hanselke/kaizen/README.md

-* after pulling, the first complete step is not working for whatever reason.
+===
 * Ensure that task Ids are unique

-===
-* cards for get next action should be sorted by date, and that date should be updated when a task gets canceled

 * Formula
 Extend formula so that we can copy text
 Compile peg to javascript???